pantheon-systems/documentation/source/content/guides/multisite/05-workflows.md

 To better understand what's going on, let's dive into `wp search-replace` with greater detail.

 ## Deploy Across Environments
-For better or for worse, WordPress stores full URLs in the database.
+WordPress stores full URLs in the database.
 These URLs can be links within the post content, as well as configuration values.
 This implementation detail means you need to perform a search and replace procedure when moving a database between environments.

 WP-CLI's `search-replace` command is a good tool for this job, in large part because it also gracefully handles URL references inside of PHP serialized data.
 The general pattern you'll want to follow is: